michaelpalumbo/allhands/README.md

-*NOTE: If this is your first time using wspd, see the [releases](https://github.com/michaelpalumbo/wspd/releases) page*
+*NOTE As of Jan 6 2021: project name changed from wspd to 'allhands'.
+In the process of resolving any conflicts as result of the name change. for now, see the [releases](https://github.com/michaelpalumbo/allhands/releases) page*

-## wspd (websocket 4 puredata)
+## allhands: send OSC data over the internet
-I recommend trying one of the recent releases of this project, see https://github.com/michaelpalumbo/wspd/releases
+I recommend trying one of the recent releases of this project, see https://github.com/michaelpalumbo/allhands/releases

-**I highly recommend reading this document at https://github.com/michaelpalumbo/wspd/blob/master/README.md or opening [README.pdf](readme.pdf)**
+**I highly recommend reading this document at https://github.com/michaelpalumbo/allhands/blob/master/README.md or opening [README.pdf](readme.pdf)**

 This app acts as a bridge between two computers over the web, enables very fast transmission of controller data between, for example, two puredata patches.